KOF: Maximum Impact 2

 The King of Fighters 2006, (Note: (KOF 2006, or KOF '06)) known in Japan as KOF: Maximum Impact 2, (Note: (KOF:MI2)) is a 3D fighting video game produced by SNK Playmore and released for the PlayStation 2 in 2006.
-An updated version was released on both PlayStation 2 and arcades in Japan under the title KOF: Maximum Impact Regulation A in 2008.
+An updated version was released on both PlayStation 2 and arcades in Japan under the title KOF: Maximum Impact Regulation A in 2007.
 It is the sequel to KOF: Maximum Impact (2004), which itself is a spinoff of The King of Fighters (KOF) series.
+Just like Maximum Impact, the story takes place in South Town where a new King of Fightters tournament is hosted by the group Mephistopheles.
+The games keeps the formula of selecting one characters against others controlled by other players or the artificial intelligence.